Introduction

 The V-Model technique has the benefit of being relatively simple to comprehend and use.
 This model’s simplicity makes it simpler to manage as well.

-The model’s lack of adaptability means that, in the event that requirements change—which is common in today’s dynamic world—making the change becomes very expensive.
+The model’s lack of adaptability means that, if requirements change—which is common in today’s dynamic world—making the change becomes very expensive.

 The following are some benefits of the V-Model method: